ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Best Practices
 {: #core-network-protection-best-practices}

- - Knowing and documenting all traffic flows.
+ - Knowing and documenting all traffic flows,
- - Firewalls should be first setup with a “deny all” configurations and IPs, port and protocols are only opened when necessary.
+ - Firewalls should be first setup with a “deny all” configurations and IPs, port and protocols are only opened when necessary,
- - Periodic firewall rules reviews
+ - Periodic firewall rules reviews, and
  - [CIS best practices](https://docs/cis?topic=cis-best-practices-for-cis-setup)

 ### Solutoning Guidance